Why you should invest in drones for real estate marketing

 The world of real estate marketing is changing.
 New developments, new markets, and new technologies are being seen across the industry.
 The internet has already totally changed the game for realtors everywhere, with clients able to see new property from the comfort of their own homes.
 According to the Wall Street Journal, people looking for new property spend roughly 60% of their time on a realtor’s images.

 Experts have already found 83% of clients prefer to work with agents using drones.

-What many might not have realised is that the newest great leap in displaying real estate has already arrived.
+What many might not have realized is that the newest great leap in displaying real estate has already arrived.
 You may have seen them in local public parks or on YouTube, but remote-controlled drones are currently taking the realtor world by storm.
 Experts have already found 83% of clients prefer to work with agents using drones.
 Not to mention, major consulting firms believe drones could already have a value in applicable industries of up to $127 billion.
 Let’s examine the benefits of drone use in property marketing.

 How are drones used in real estate?

-These gadgets are currently being used for sports events, minor films and even some security companies.
+These gadgets are currently being used for sports events, minor films, and even some security companies.
 And, of course, in real estate.
 If you don’t keep up with the competition, you could risk being left behind!

 This kind of visual marketing speaks for itself: homes with aerial images sell 68% faster than those without.
-When a client asks to see a property, instead of many hours of photography, panoramas and lighting, with a few fly-bys a drone can capture the entire plot in a few minutes.
+When a client asks to see a property, instead of many hours of photography, panoramas, and lighting, with a few fly-bys a drone can capture the entire plot in a few minutes.

 That’s one of the reasons 73% of clients are more likely to list with agents using video.
 Montages, slow-zoom, the plot captured at any distance from any angle - all with one simple tool.

-It’ll provide unique insights, movement and dynamism to any marketing or property plans in your business.
+It’ll provide unique insights, movement, and dynamism to any marketing or property plans in your business.
 It could just be the new perspective you need!